 The first scene in Ike's life was depicted on a float from the state of Texas showing his birthplace in Denison TX, and seen here in front of the White House reviewing stand.

 Each Jeep was driven by two U.S. Marines, and carried two American flags and two circular panels identifying the float.
-As seen in the photo below, each Jeep also carried the special 1953 inaugural license plates (150K JPEG).
-(12)
+As seen in the photo below, there were also some spare Jeeps ready to take over if they were needed.

-Tom Edwards found this photo in the February 2001 issue of Reminisce magazine.
-(13) Here's the first-person recollection included in the article:
+The special inaugural license plate (150K JPEG)(12) can be seen on the Jeep in this photo found by Tom Edwards in the February 2001 issue of Reminisce magazine.
+(14) Here's the first-person recollection included in the article:

 "In 1953, I was a Marine Corps sergeant stationed at Henderson Hall and assigned to Pentagon security duty," relates William Ditto, of Berkeley Springs, West Virginia.
 "In January, Dwight Eisenhower was to be sworn in as President.
 I was chosen to be the driver of the float from West Virginia that was in the inauguration parade.
 It was cold, and after our brand-new Jeep was hooked to the float, we parked on a side street for 7 hours before moving out in the parade.
 But it was quite a thrill, and after the parade, the Willys company treated all the drivers to our very own inauguration party."